Beliavsky/Fortran-Tools/README.md

 [plotterf90](http://www.netlib.org/graphics/plotterf90.tgz): graphics subroutine library producing Postscript, by Masao Kodama

+[Plotutil](https://github.com/Roninkoi/Plotutil): uses gnuplot to draw plots from data files, by Roninkoi.
+Has array handling utils and code for sorting and line fitting.

 [PLplot](http://plplot.org/): can be used to create standard x-y plots, semi-log plots, log-log plots, contour plots, 3D surface plots, mesh plots, bar charts and pie charts.
 Multiple graphs (of the same or different sizes) may be placed on a single page, and multiple pages are allowed for those device formats that support them.
 C library with bindings to Fortran 2003 and many other languages.

 [PlPlotLib](https://github.com/zoziha/PlPlotLib): wrapper for PlPlot inspired by the interface of matplotlib, by zoziha.
 It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.